liquity/dev/README.md

 Stability Pool depositors gain Ether over time, as liquidated debt is cancelled with their deposit.
 When they withdraw all or part of their deposited tokens, or top up their deposit, the system sends them their accumulated ETH gains.

-Similarly, a trove's accumulated gains from liquidations are automatically applied to the trove when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying LUSD.
+Similarly, a Trove's accumulated gains from liquidations are automatically applied to the Trove when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying LUSD.

 ## LUSD Token Redemption

-Any LUSD holder (whether or not they have an active trove) may redeem their LUSD directly with the system.
+Any LUSD holder (whether or not they have an active Trove) may redeem their LUSD directly with the system.
 Their LUSD is exchanged for ETH, at face value: redeeming x LUSD tokens returns \$x worth of ETH (minus a [redemption fee](#redemption-fee)).

-When LUSD is redeemed for ETH, the system cancels the LUSD with debt from troves, and the ETH is drawn from their collateral.
+When LUSD is redeemed for ETH, the system cancels the LUSD with debt from Troves, and the ETH is drawn from their collateral.

-In order to fulfill the redemption request, troves are redeemed from in ascending order of their collateral ratio.
+In order to fulfill the redemption request, Troves are redeemed from in ascending order of their collateral ratio.

-A redemption sequence of `n` steps will **fully** redeem from up to `n-1` troves, and, and **partially** redeems from up to 1 trove, which is always the last trove in the redemption sequence.
+A redemption sequence of `n` steps will **fully** redeem from up to `n-1` Troves, and, and **partially** redeems from up to 1 Trove, which is always the last Trove in the redemption sequence.

 Redemptions are blocked when TCR < 110% (there is no need to restrict ICR < TCR).
 At that TCR redemptions would likely be unprofitable, as LUSD is probably trading above $1 if the system has crashed that badly, but it could be a way for an attacker with a lot of LUSD to lower the TCR even further.

 ### Partial redemption

-Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of troves.
+Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of Troves.

-The partially redeemed trove is re-inserted into the sorted list of troves, and remains active, with reduced collateral and debt.
+The partially redeemed Trove is re-inserted into the sorted list of Troves, and remains active, with reduced collateral and debt.

 ### Full redemption

-A trove is defined as “fully redeemed from” when the redemption has caused (debt-10) of its debt to absorb (debt-10) LUSD.
+A Trove is defined as “fully redeemed from” when the redemption has caused (debt-10) of its debt to absorb (debt-10) LUSD.
 Then, its 10 LUSD gas compensation is cancelled with its remaining 10 debt: the gas compensation is burned from the gas address, and the 10 debt is zero’d.

-Before closing, we must handle the trove’s **collateral surplus**: that is, the excess ETH collateral remaining after redemption, due to its initial over-collateralization.
+Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess ETH collateral remaining after redemption, due to its initial over-collateralization.

 This collateral surplus is sent to the `CollSurplusPool`, and the borrower can reclaim it later.
-The trove is then fully closed.
+The Trove is then fully closed.

 ### Redemptions create a price floor